univec-ai/postvec/web/docs/guides/bridge.md

 sudo postvec doctor --database app --deep
 ```

 Not every source/target pair is present in the public subset.
-The organisation
+The private
 catalogue contains the broader conversion inventory.

 On **remote**, the ninference fleet is administered separately; local